ItsRoyScott/Lite/README.md

-## Importing FMOD Studio into a Game Project
+## Integrating FMOD Studio into a Game Project